Bitfinex is a digital asset trading platform offering state-of-the-art services for digital currency traders and global liquidity providers.

 - Enable PGP email encryption.

-We’ve put together a couple of guides to assist you through the verification process -
+We've created a few guides to help you with the verification process:

-There are 3 wallets to choose from - Exchange, Margin and Funding.
+On Bitfinex, there are three wallets to choose to deposit to: Exchange, Margin and Funding.

-- Exchange Wallet is used for buying & selling supported cryptocurrencies on the exchange.
+- Exchange Wallet is for buying & selling supported cryptocurrencies on the exchange.

 - Margin Wallet is used when trading on margin.